Being Called to Wake Up and Draw Near to God, ישעיהו נא:א-ו / Isaiah 51:1-6

 6. The New Jerusalem (Revelation 21:9-27)

 Notice the sequence of events in these two chapters.
-When do you think that even of the heavens and the earth being destroyed by fire?
-That will happen between 4 and 5.
+When do you think the heavens and the earth will be destroyed by fire?
+That will happen between numbers 4 and 5.
 Notice that the Great White Throne Judgment just prior to the New Heaven and New Earth.
 At the Great White Throne Judgment, this is where all men, both living and the dead, are judged, and go to either heaven or hell.
 So, at this point in time, when God destroys the heavens and the earth, he will not be murdering people.
 So, God is not a murderer.
 In addition to this, He created all things, including us, so He has a right to do to us what He pleases.
 But He has chosen in His love to allow us to be given a choice, to believe by faith and live our lives for the Lord, or to turn from God, and go our own way!
 The major point here is on the importance of knowing the Word of God, what it says in the Bible!

 In terms of parallels to the NT text, we can look at the Gospel of Matthew, particularly Matthew 5:17-20.
 In these verses, Yeshua speaks about fulfilling the Torah and the importance of righteousness.
 For example, in Matthew 5:17-20, 17 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 18 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 19 Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
 20 For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.”
 These verses highlight the continuity between the teachings in the Tanakh and the message of Yeshua, emphasizing the importance of righteousness and adherence to God’s holy and righteous ways.
 We also note how we are to look to both God, His Word, and Yeshua the Messiah for guidance.
 The world on the other hand looks to things other than God and the Messiah.